 (This is the first installment of a two-part series examining the expected supply and demand of Canada’s cannabis market.
-Part II on supply can be found here.)
+Read Part II here.)

 Demand for recreational marijuana in Canada will be much stronger than industry officials expect, according to data given to Health Canada by one influential research firm.